xp-squared/Projects/README.md

-Personal Projects I have worked on
+Smaller personal projects that I have worked on for either myself or friends/family.